LuaLS/lua-language-server/README.md

 - 📖 [Documentation Generation](https://github.com/LuaLS/lua-language-server/wiki/Export-Documentation)

 ## Install

-The language server can easily be installed for use in VS Code, but it can also be used by other clients using the command line.
+The language server can be installed for use in Visual Studio Code, NeoVim, and any [other clients](https://microsoft.github.io/language-server-protocol/implementors/tools/) that support the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).
+The language server can the be configured using a [configuration file](https://github.com/LuaLS/lua-language-server/wiki/Configuration-File).

 ### Visual Studio Code
 [![Install in VS Code](https://img.shields.io/badge/VS%20Code-Install-blue?style=for-the-badge&logo=visualstudiocode "Install in VS Code")](https://marketplace.visualstudio.com/items?itemName=sumneko.lua)